infor-design/enterprise-wc-examples/README.md

 1. Test the type file is working as expected
 1. Make a test that includes the component

+## Using NPM Link

+- In the enterprise-wc project run `npm run build` to build the assets into `dist/`
+- In the enterprise-wc project run `npm link` to set up the symbolic link
+- Go to on of these project folders (for example typescript-ids-wc) and type `npm link ids-enterprise-wc`

 ## Vue.js
 Starter Project: https://stackblitz.com/edit/vue
 [See README](./vue-ids-wc/README.md)